xiaoxianyu-office/mm/Vanilla-Overrides.md

 Apart from that, everything that works on a normal mythicmob can also be used in a Vanilla Override, so you can have, for instance, overrides with Disguises, with custom Damage Modifiers or with Skills!

+By aware, though, that not all Mobs will become Vanilla Overrides: **mobs spawned via breeding of other mobs will not become overrides!**

 ## Examples
 ```yml